Praxilla: Dithyramb to Achilles

-A single line of a dithyramb titled "Achilles" is quoted by Hephaestion to illustrate an unusual metrical feature.
+A single line of a dithyramb titled "Achilles" is quoted by Hephaestion to illustrate an unusual metrical feature, the synizesis of the two vowels in τεὸν.
 The surviving text of this poem seems to refer to Achilles' anger at Agamemnon which leads to the events of Homer's Iliad.

 Reception

 Neo-classical painting of Praxilla by John William Godward, 1922.

 Praxilla was well regarded in antiquity.
 Antipater of Thessalonica lists her first among his canon of nine "immortal-tongued" women poets, and the sculptor Lysippus (also from Sicyon) sculpted her in bronze.
 She was sufficiently well-known in classical Athens that two of Aristophanes' surviving plays (The Wasps and Thesmophoriazusae) parody her work, and part of one of her poems is inscribed on a red-figure cup dating to about 470 BC.
 (Note: Though Vanessa Cazzato argues that the association of the inscription with Praxilla's poem is not as certain as many scholars suggest.)
 Her poetry was still remembered many centuries after her death: the Hellenistic epigrammatist Asclepiades imitated one of her poems; in the second century AD, her name was remembered in the proverb "sillier than Praxilla's Adonis", and the author Tatian cites her in his Address to the Greeks.
 Her name was still known in the twelfth century, when Eustathias included her in a list of five female poets in his commentary on the Iliad.

 Praxilla was included in Judy Chicago's Heritage Floor, as one of the women associated with the place-setting for Sappho in The Dinner Party.
 Cy Twombly includes text from a poem by Praxilla in his 1960 painting Untitled (at Sea).
 One of her fragments was adapted by Michael Longley in his poem "Praxilla", from the 2004 collection Snow Water.
-She features in the video game Assassin's Creed: Odyssey.
+An expansion for the video game Assassin's Creed: Odyssey features four missions focusing on Praxilla; in one of these the player character learns the three extant lines of Praxilla's hymn to Adonis.